 About Kellie Barnes

-Kellie Barnes MOMT, MPT is the founder of Core Physical Therapy LLC.
-Kellie has been practicing physical therapy since 1993.
-She recognized that physical therapy was her calling at age 12, as a volunteer candy striper at a hospital.
+I have been practicing physical therapy since 1993 recognizing that physical therapy was my calling at age 12, as a volunteer candy striper at a hospital.

-When Kellie is not clinically supporting clients in their wellness, she enjoys spending time with her family, playing in the outdoors, and engaging in local social and political events.
+When I am not clinically deepening my learning of FCS and supporting clients in achieving their health goals, I enjoys spending time with my family, playing in the outdoors, and engaging in local social and political events.

 Photo courtesy of Kristal Passy